error311/FileRise/README.md

 Drag & drop uploads, ACL-aware sharing, OnlyOffice integration, and a clean UI — all in a single PHP app that you control.

 - 💾 **Self-hosted “cloud drive”** – Runs anywhere with PHP (or via Docker).
 No external DB required.
-- 🔐 **Granular per-folder ACLs** – View / Own / Upload / Edit / Delete / Share, enforced across UI, API, and WebDAV.
+- 🔐 **Granular per-folder ACLs** – Manage, View (all/own), Upload, Create, Edit, Rename, Move, Copy, Delete, Extract, Share… all enforced centrally across the UI, API, and WebDAV.
 - 🔄 **Fast drag-and-drop uploads** – Chunked, resumable uploads with pause/resume and progress.
+If your connection drops, FileRise resumes automatically.
-- 🌳 **Scales to huge trees** – Tested with **100k+ folders** in the sidebar tree.
+- 🌳 **Scales to huge trees** – Tested with **100k+ folders** in the sidebar tree without choking the UI.
+- 🌈 **Visual organization** – Color-code folders in the tree, inline list, and folder strip, plus tag files with color-coded labels for quick scanning.
+- 👀 **Hover preview “peek” cards** – On desktop, hover files or folders to see a thumbnail (for images/video), quick metadata (size, timestamps, tags), and effective permissions.
+Per-user toggle stored in `localStorage`.
+- 🎬 **Smart media handling** – Track per-file video watch progress with a “watched” indicator, remember last volume/mute state, and reset progress when needed.
-- 🧩 **ONLYOFFICE support (optional)** – Edit DOCX/XLSX/PPTX using your own Document Server.
+- 🧩 **ONLYOFFICE support (optional)** – Edit DOCX/XLSX/PPTX using your own Document Server; ODT/ODS/ODP supported as well.
+PDFs can be viewed inline.
-- 🌍 **WebDAV** – Mount FileRise as a drive from macOS, Windows, Linux, or Cyberduck/WinSCP.
+- 🌍 **WebDAV (ACL-aware)** – Mount FileRise as a drive from macOS, Windows, Linux, or Cyberduck/WinSCP.
+Listings, uploads, overwrites, deletes, and folder creates all honor the same ACLs as the web UI.
+- 🏷️ **Tags, search & trash** – Tag files, search by name/tag/uploader/content via fuzzy search, and recover mistakes via a Trash with time-based retention.
+- 📚 **API + live docs** – OpenAPI spec (`openapi.json`) plus an embedded Redoc viewer (`api.html`) for exploring endpoints.
-- 📊 **Storage / disk usage summary** – CLI scanner with snapshots, total usage, and per-volume breakdowns in the admin panel.
+- 📊 **Storage / disk usage summary** – CLI scanner with snapshots, total usage, and per-volume breakdowns surfaced in the admin panel.
-- 🎨 **Polished UI** – Dark/light mode, responsive layout, in-browser previews & code editor.
+- 🎨 **Polished, responsive UI** – Dark/light mode, mobile-friendly layout, in-browser previews, and a built-in code editor powered by CodeMirror.
+- 🌐 **Internationalization** – English, Spanish, French, German, and Simplified Chinese included; community translations welcome.
-- 🔑 **Login + SSO** – Local users, TOTP 2FA, and OIDC (Auth0 / Authentik / Keycloak / etc.) with optional auto-provisioning, IdP-admin role sync, and Pro user-group mapping.
+- 🔑 **Login + SSO** – Local users, TOTP 2FA, and OIDC (Auth0 / Authentik / Keycloak / etc.) with optional auto-provisioning, IdP-driven admin role, and Pro user-group mapping.
-- 🛡️ **ClamAV virus scanning (Core) + Pro virus log** – Optional integration with ClamAV to scan uploads, plus a Pro virus detection log in the admin panel with CSV export.
+- 🛡️ **ClamAV virus scanning (Core) + Pro virus log** – Optional ClamAV upload scanning, with a Pro virus detection log in the admin panel and CSV export.
-- 👥 **Pro: user groups, client portals & storage explorer** – Group-based ACLs, brandable client upload portals, and an ncdu-style explorer to drill into folders, largest files, and clean up storage inline.
+- 👥 **Pro: user groups, client portals & storage explorer** – Group-based ACLs, brandable client upload portals, and an ncdu-style storage explorer for drilling into largest folders/files and cleaning up space inline.

 Full list of features available at [Full Feature Wiki](https://github.com/error311/FileRise/wiki/Features)